Regína at Ingólfsskáli turf longhouse replica in South-Iceland

 For further reading:

-Hjörleifshöfði Promontory in South-Iceland - the Blood Brothers Ingólfur and Hjörleifur
+Hjörleifshöfði Promontory in South Uceland - the Blood Brothers Ingólfur and Hjörleifur

-Hjörleifshöfði Promontory in South-Iceland - the Hike and the Inhabitants
+Hjörleifshöfði Promontory in South Iceland - the Hike and the Inhabitant

 The settlers Ingólfur and Hallveig were my ancestors 30 generations back.